-The project has been financed with 850 million euros from private sources, as well as 72 million from European Union community funds (for new infrastructure, new public spaces, social housing programs, etc.), built with the close cooperation of the Józsefváros Municipality and Budapest City Council.
+The project has been financed from private sources, as well as from European Union community funds (for new infrastructure, new public spaces, social housing programs, etc.), built with the close cooperation of the Józsefváros Municipality and Budapest City Council.

 The area contains the capital city’s largest city centre office and retail development, with a unique combination of open and covered shopping, entertainment, leisure, sport and eating facilities.
 The Corvin Quarter contains 2 700 new homes, with Hungary’s leading residential property developer (Cordia) having provided some 1 500 apartments by the end of 2016.